 However, an anticipated drop in the commodity prices during H2 2022, coupled with weak macroeconomic indicators, could slow down the growth in H2 2022

 Lower, defined mining costs

-Reduced capital expense for mine owner, which allows them to better utilize their cash and also focus on the company's other core capabilities, which may be exploration, sales, and marketing
+Reduced capital expense for the mine owner, which allows them to better utilize their cash and also focus on the company's other core capabilities, which may be exploration, sales, and marketing.